ahammer/dart_board/README.md

-Features are loaded via a tree-walk, on order, depth first search.
+Features are loaded via a graph-walk, in order, depth first.
 There is potentially multiple root nodes (e.g. say you define 3 Features in your main()), They will be walked in order.

 E.g.
 `[FeatureA, FeatureB, FeatureC, FeatureA_IMPL2]`